kurtjd/hack-computer/emulator/README.md

 # Hack Emulator
-This is an emulator for the Hack computer implemenetd in C and SDL.
+This is an emulator for the Hack computer implemented in C and SDL.

 ## Requirements
 * C compiler